SabariAkashA/basic-nn-model/README.md

-# Developing a Neural Network Regression Model
+# EXP-01:Developing a Neural Network Regression Model

 ## AIM
 To develop a neural network regression model for the given dataset.

 ## THEORY